Introduction

 - Reliable security

-A successful SaaS product must deliver all of these elements while maintaining operational efficiency.
+A winning SaaS product must deliver all of this while staying efficient to run.

 Lesson 1: Start With a Problem, Not an Idea

-The strongest SaaS products solve painful and recurring business problems.
+The best SaaS products fix painful, repeat business problems.

 Examples include: